onhout/IoT-RaspiNetworkSetup/Readme.txt

-Modify fo IoT Easier access: RaspiWiFi
+Modify for IoT Easier access: RaspiWiFi

 RaspiWiFi is a program to headlessly configure a Raspberry Pi's WiFi connection using using any other WiFi-enabled device (much like the way